 Last Updated on March 10, 2021 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-How cool would it be to head off on an adventure and find treasure?
+How cool would it be to head off on an adventure and find a treasure?
 OK, so realistically as an adult, I know that the chance of me actually finding any treasure while out exploring is probably fairly slim.
 The thrill of the adventure is still a big draw for me.
 That’s why I enjoy geocaching.

 Magellan eXplorist GC

 The Magellan eXplorist is a geocaching navigation aid.
 By using GPS technology, you can hide and find physical objects, solve location-based puzzles and share your experiences online.

 If you aren’t familiar with geocaching, people create a container with little surprises and a logbook.
 They then hide this container and log its location on a site like www.geocaching.com.

 You search the site and find a geocache container in your neighborhood.
 You can get one right here.